ansys/pyensight/doc/source/calc_functions.rst

 ``Momentum(any parts, velocity, density).``

-Computes a vector variable :math:`m`, which is:
+Computes a vector variable :math:`m`.
+This function is defined as:

 :math:`m=\rho V`